endaaman/tym/README.md

 $ autoreconf -fvi
 ```

-Then you will get `configure` script.
+Then you will get `./configure` script.

 ## Tips